Managing Deployment on a Docker Container

 Otherwise, select a Private Subnet from the dropdown to deploy the instance within a private network.

 Security Groups Select one or more security groups.
 They act as virtual firewalls controlling inbound and outbound traffic for instances hosting your Docker containers.
 Application Security Groups (Optional) If you configure settings for an Azure instance, select one or more application security groups.
-This field is optional. -
+This field is optional.
+AMI ID (Optional) Select the unique ID of the Amazon Machine Image (AMI) that you want to launch. -

 Creating Load Balancer Manually